 Provides for Lower Leg Stretching

 - In addition to being a good bracing position when using a leaning seat, the 60° angled side is also ideal for performing regular stretching of the Achilles tendons and calf muscles.

 Encourages Neutral Ankle Alignment

 - Many common types of leaning stools or seats put the ankle into a position of plantar flexion.
 While the ankle is fully capable of handling an average degree of plantar flexion this should occur in combination with an equal amount of dorsiflexion—this is what occurs in the act of walking or running.
-However, by leaning against a seat or stool with the feet planted flat on the floor, the user puts the ankle into a position of sustained plantar flexion.
+However, by leaning against a seat or stool with the feet planted flat on the floor, the ankle is placed into sustained plantar flexion.
 Extended time spent in this position can increase the risk of shortening the Achilles tendon or developing plantar fasciitis.
 This risk can be further exacerbated by high heels.
-By using the SAIPH Foot Brace Rail to brace against while sitting on a typical leaning stool, the user can angle the foot upward, significantly reducing the risk of sustained plantar flexion.
-The result is that the angle between the leg and ankle is now much closer to the neutral 90º, yielding a much safer position.
+When using the SAIPH Foot Brace Rail to brace against while sitting on a typical leaning stool, it is possible to angle the foot upward, significantly reducing the risk of sustained plantar flexion.
+The result is that the angle between the leg and ankle is now much closer to the neutral 90°, yielding a much safer position.

 - Sturdy Construction: The SAIPH Foot Brace Rail features a sturdy extruded aluminum bar or "Rail" supported at the ends by plastic feet that are engineered to provide a high degree of support when weight is placed against the rail.
 Rubber grip pads on each end support ensure that the SAIPH Foot Brace Rail remains securely in position on all types of flooring.